General Information about the Language Academy

 What kinds of on-campus facilities are available for use by students?
 When can I use them?

-Most facilities are available to our students, including soccer fields, a pool, a gym, volleyball and basketball courts, hiking trails, and a theater.
+Most facilities are available to our students, including soccer fields, a pool, volleyball and basketball courts, and hiking trails.
 Students will have scheduled and free-time opportunities to use the facilities as part of the language-learning program.
+If you have questions regarding access to specific facilities, please contact us.

 Why are students required to take the Pledge?